oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   file itself when packaged within a TOSCA Cloud Service Archive (CSAR) file.

-#### Examples

-TBD

-### Notification definition
+## 11.6 Notification Definition

 A notification definition defines an asynchronous notification or incoming message that can be associated with an interface.
-The notification is a way for an external event to be transmitted to the TOSCA orchestrator.
-Values can be sent with a notification as notification outputs and we can map them to node/relationship attributes similarly to the way operation outputs are mapped to attributes.
+The notification is a way for an events generated by the external implementations to be transmitted to the TOSCA orchestrator.
+Values can be sent with a notification as notification outputs and can be mapped to node/relationship attributes similarly to the way operation outputs are mapped to attributes.
 The artifact that the orchestrator is registering with in order to receive the notification is specified using the implementation keyname in a similar way to operations.
-As opposed to an operation definition, a notification definition does not include an inputs keyname since notifications are not invoked from the orchestrator.
+Inputs parameters in notification definitions provide configuration information to the artifacts registered to receive the events.

 When the notification is received an event is generated within the orchestrator that can be associated to triggers in policies to call